TanzHasan/TreeVariants/README.md

 ![plot](https://github.com/Tanzebruh/TreeVariants/blob/main/Object%20Oriented%20Tree/Mutated%20Tree%20Pictures/SolarPanels.png)

-The nature of this variant of fractal tree allows it to be very easily distorted and pop out at the viewer.
+The nature of object oriented fractal trees allows it to be very easily distorted and pop out at the viewer.